decal/githose/README.md

 ### Documentation

-- Refer to the `doc` directory where the following files are available:
+* Refer to the `doc` directory which has the files/directories outlined below:

   1. `AUTHORS.md`
   2. `CHANGELOG.md`